Climate Pledge Arena

 Climate Pledge Arena is a multi-purpose indoor arena in Seattle, Washington, United States.
-It is located north of Downtown Seattle in the 74 acre entertainment complex known as Seattle Center, the site of the 1962 World's Fair, for which it was originally developed.
+It is located north of downtown Seattle in the 74 acre entertainment complex known as the Seattle Center, the site of the 1962 World's Fair, for which it was originally developed.
 After opening in 1962, it was subsequently bought and converted by the city of Seattle for entertainment purposes.
 From 2018 to 2021, the arena underwent a $1.15 billion redevelopment; the renovation preserved the original exterior and roof, which was declared a Seattle Landmark in 2017 and was listed on the Washington Heritage Register as well as the National Register of Historic Places in 2018.
 The renovated venue has a capacity of 17,151 for ice hockey and 18,300 for basketball.

-The arena is currently the home to the Seattle Kraken of the National Hockey League (NHL), the Seattle Storm of the Women's National Basketball Association (WNBA), the Seattle University Redhawks men's basketball team, and the Rat City Roller Derby league of the Women's Flat Track Derby Association.
+The arena is currently the home to the Seattle Kraken of the National Hockey League (NHL), the Seattle Storm of the Women's National Basketball Association (WNBA), Seattle Torrent of the Professional Women's Hockey League (PWHL), the Seattle University Redhawks men's basketball team, and the Rat City Roller Derby league of the Women's Flat Track Derby Association.
 It has also played host to the Pac-12 Conference's women's basketball tournament.
+Climate Pledge Arena is sometimes considered the oldest arena in the NHL due to the age of the original structure.